failgood/failgood/README.md

 }
 ```

-run it with `./gradlew -t autotest`
-anytime a test file is recompiled it will run.
+run it with `./gradlew -t autotest`anytime a test file is recompiled it will run.
+This works pretty well, but it's not perfect, because not every change to a tested class triggers a compile of the test class.
+fixing this by reading dependencies from the test classes' constant pool is on the road map.

 ## even faster tests, best practices

-* avoid heavyweight dependencies the failfast test suite runs in < 1000ms. that's a lot of time for a computer, and a
+* avoid heavyweight dependencies.
+  the failfast test suite runs in < 1000ms. that's a lot of time for a computer, and a
   great target for your test suite. slow tests are a code smell.
+An unexpected example for a heavyweight dependency is mockk,
+  it takes about 2 seconds at first invocation.

-* spin up slow dependencies at start-up in a separate thread (if you have to). for example this is the main test method
+* spin up slow dependencies at start-up in a separate thread (if you have to use them). for example this is the main test method
   of another open source project of mine:

 ```kotlin